 An application for a trade waste discharge approval can be made by lodging a discharge of trade waste form.
 Applicants must ensure that all development approvals (e.g. development application, plumbing and drainage approval etc.) have been obtained from RCC prior to lodging the application for approval to discharge trade waste with RW.
-The application form can be found at:
+Refer Table 23.1 for application form.